If you’re in my facebook group the Snark Squad then you were expecting this. Here’s the first chapter of Trouble with Wolves, coming February 2020

 “They think we’re animals to be put down.
 We’re not dogs, Lindy.”

 I ground my teeth together.
 I knew that, and yes, the man’s comments had sparked a rage in me that nearly matched Embry’s, but we couldn’t afford to go to war with the humans.
 Not with our numbers already dwindled as they were.
 The odds were stacked against us and I refused to lead my people to slaughter.

-We needed to find a way to coexist, but I was beginning to doubt whether that was even possible.
+We needed to find a way to coexist, but I was doubting whether that was even possible.